Chronic obstructive pulmonary disease: Other phenotypes

-A pulmonary vascular COPD phenotype has been described due to cardiovascular dysfunction.
+Asthma-COPD overlap (ACO phenotype), a condition with clinical features of both asthma and COPD, is another proposed subtype of COPD.
+It is considered by some to be a separate medical condition.
+A pulmonary vascular COPD phenotype has been described involving cardiovascular dysfunction.
 A molecular phenotype of CFTR dysfunction is shared with cystic fibrosis.
 A combined phenotype of chronic bronchitis and bronchiectasis has been described, with a difficulty noted in determining the best treatment.
+The identification and recognition of different phenotypes can guide appropriate treatment approaches.